 Step 2 - Removing the Frame

 Use your knife to cut the caulking from the shower frame at the sides and bottom.
 The top of the frame is secured to the sides by screws.
 Loosen and remove them, then lift the top rail from the frame.

 The side rails are held in place by retaining screws.
 Loosen and remove them, then pull the side rails away from the wall.
 The bottom rail will lift freely from the enclosure.
 Use your utility knife to remove any remaining caulk.

 Step 3 - Fitting the New Frame

+Cut the new sidebars to the correct size.
+Clean away any metal shavings and set the bottom rail in place, centering it on the enclosure.
+Tape it into place so that it can’t move.
+Place a side rail on the bottom rail.
+Use your level to ensure that the sidebar is perfectly vertical.
 Drill holes in the enclosure where you’ve made your mark and insert the anchors.
-Start by putting the rubber stop over a screw and tightening it in the center of the side rail.
-Repeat this step on the other side bar.
+Start by putting the rubber stop over a screw and tightening it in the center of the sidebar.
+Repeat this step on the other sidebar.
 Place the top rail over the side rails and secure it into place with screws on each end.

 The rollers should face outward and inward for the respective doors.
 To hang the interior door, step inside the shower.
 Grip the shower enclosure door by the sides.
-Push it into the top rail and pull toward you until the rollers hook on the top track.
+Lift it onto the top rail and hook the rollers on the top track.
 Now pull down and hook the lower rollers under the bottom track.
 Repeat on the outside for the exterior door.
 Caulk the inside and outside of the bottom and side rails where they meet the shower enclosure.